sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 - Striving for perfection isn't necessary in everything we do.
 Instead, we aim to do our best, based on how we feel and what we're capable of at the time.
 - Prioritizing perfection in all work we do at the expense of sleep is a method that ultimately undermines a significant portion of our health.
 - Time-management is an essential.
 - I never thought that English classes could be so enriching for my personal development.
+One of the realizations is that I'm not solely “Sara, a designer from Liberec.“ It's made me realize that the question “Who are we?“ can be perceived in ways different from our perception.
 - Honest communication is essential in all aspects of life.
 If we feel unwell, communicate it.
 If we would like to approach something differently, communicate it etc.